GM-Script-Writer-62850/max7219_8digit/README.rst

   otherwise.
 For example with a list of ``[13,1,4]`` would become ``[0,0,0,0,0,13,1,4]`` and a string ``12345`` would become ``   12345``, this is decimal point safe.

+Manual for ``write_digit_segments``:
+  This takes 2 parameters, the 1st is a list of segments (``['A','b','.']``) this list can be empty to blank the digit.
+  The second parameter is the digit to be set.
+  This is the function you would use for a LED matrix display panel

 In Theory using a last digit value of 15 would start at the end of the second MAX7219 connected to the DOUT pin of the 1st MAX7219